Soul-Sneezer/Competitive_submarinesBlog/README.md

 Things left to do:
 - add mobile support :')
 - add description/title over submarines
-- adding an animation for the sliding window
+- add an animation for the sliding window

 - some finishing touches(such as finishing that about section, among other things)